Ajila

-Ajila is a common surname of the Bunt people, the landed gentry of Tulu Nadu region in the south west of India.They were mostly in Tamil Nadu region.It is believed that the founder of this community was named Ajila A Abhilashmanzil.It is also the name of the Jain Bunt Dynasty who ruled the principality of Venur for several centuries (1154 to 1786 C.E).
-The most notable of the Ajila kings was Veera Timmannarasa Ajila IV.
+Ajila is a common surname of the Jain’s the landed gentry of the Tulu Nadu region in the south west of India.
+It is believed that the founder of this community was named Ajila.
+It is also the name of the Jain dynasty who ruled the principality of Venur for several centuries (1154 to 1786 C.E).
+The most notable Ajila king was Veera Timmannarasa Ajila IV.